 MISSHA Near Skin Dustless Defence Sunblock Review

-Hi guys!
-Today’s K-Beauty product review is about [MISSHA] Near Skin Dustless Defence Sunblock.
+Hi, beauties!
+Today’s K-Beauty product review is all about MISSHA Near Skin Dustless Defence Sunblock.

-To begin with, the claims.
+So, to begin with- the claims.
 What is the sunblock supposed to do?

 According to misshaus.com, Missha’s Near Skin Dustless Defence Sunblock: